lmcinnes/umap/doc/reproducibility.rst

 during the first run numba was still JIT compiling some of the code in the background.
 In contrast, this time that work has already been done, so it no longer takes up any of our run-time.
-We see that we are still making use of mutliple cores well.
+We see that we are still making use of multiple cores well.

 Now let's plot the results of this second run and compare to the first: